ledinhanhtan-dev/tnc-clone/README.md

 ### Built With

-Frameworks/libraries used to bootstrap the project.
+Frameworks/libraries used to bootstrap the project

 - [Angular](https://angular.io/)
 - [SwiperJS](https://swiperjs.com/)